 My personal goal is to reach financial Independence (FI) so that I can start a family without the stress of having to work – or more to the point, without the stress of having to make the choice between my professional and personal life.
 I want to be a ‘work optional’ devoted father, and be able to focus all of my energy onto this amazing and very ‘all-consuming’ project.

 I think I should provide some context for you – I work a lot – probably too much.
 As a professional aviator I find myself fairly regularly working 60,70, and even 80 hour weeks – sometimes I spend weeks and even months away from home at a time.
 There is a lot of expected overtime to be flown as well as professional development, ongoing study and sim assessments to ensure we are exceeding the baseline flight safety and performance standards.
 I am usually bouncing right up against my maximum crew duty limits (the maximum amount you are legally allowed to fly in a set time period).

 I know this will be extremely challenging to juggle as a parent, especially with a larger family (I want lots of kids!).
 I have seen this high workload negatively impact some of the dads I have worked with.
 Some end up letting their work life balance suffer and in the short term give up sleep, hobbies, sports, recreation, friendships and relationships, and even accept a lower standard of workplace performance and ultimately this leads to higher stress and poor health.

-Many of the pilots I work with have strained relationships with their families and children, and I would even put it out there to say that there is a much higher rate of break-up / divorce and dysfunctional families among pilots than in normal people.
+Many of the pilots I work with have strained relationships with their families and children, and I would even put it out there to say that there is a much higher rate of break-up / divorce and dysfunctional families among pilots than in people with other professions.